 Your bank has an interest in ensuring you’re happy with their services.
 A foreign provider, however, has no such obligation and, thus, has no problem happily marking up an exchange rate so they can pocket the difference.

 If you’re covering your holiday spending with a credit card, the process will be similar, but you’ll also have to take into account any interest charges you might incur if you don’t pay your bill at the end of the month.
 However, some credit cards come with promotional offers which could mean that you have a grace period during which your purchases are interest-free.
-If this is the case, then you might pay less overall.

 The exact fees you’re liable for will be detailed online or on the back of your card statements.
 These below are a guide, as different card types might have some variances, including promotions and opening offers which improve the rates available.

 Here are the fees you'll be charged to use your Barclaycard or Barclays debit card while you’re away:

 |Barclaycard Credit Card (Visa)